meteor-vue/vue-meteor/packages/vue-component/README.md

 Community packages for `<style>` tag:

  - [nathantreid:vue-css-modules](https://github.com/nathantreid/vue-css-modules) enables interop with nathantreid:css-modules, including support for composing from other files.

+Community packages welcomed (add a your package with a PR)!

 ### Manual import